 COVID-19 Class Schedule & Course Information

-HELP will return to offering our high-quality, face-to-face Academic English courses with a full-time schedule of 4 classes a day, Monday through Thursday.
+HELP returned to in-person courses in Fall 2020.
+HELP continues to offer our high-quality, face-to-face Academic English courses with a full-time schedule of 4 classes a day, Monday through Thursday.

 Upcoming Term Dates